JTNDev/galaxy-integration-gc/README.md

 # Nintendo Wii GOG Galaxy 2.0 Integration

 A GOG Galaxy 2.0 integration with the Dolphin emulator.
-This is a fork of AHCoder (on GitHub)'s PCSX2 GOG Galaxy Plugin edited for support with Dolphin!
+This is a fork of my Wii plugin and that is a fork of AHCoder (on GitHub)'s PCSX2 GOG Galaxy Plugin edited for support with Dolphin!

-If you want to download it go here:
+Thank you AHCoder for the original program, and the GamesList and XML files is from GameTDB.

-Thank you AHCoder for the original program, and the Index file which gives the game database is from GameTDB.
+You can find GameTDB here: https://www.gametdb.com/

 Setup:
 Just download the file here and extract the ZIP into: